Kalugy/js-challenges/Task.md

 ## Improvements
 - [ ] shorcut custom keys so user define their own shorcuts
+- [ ] review all challenges see that all are working
+- [ ] if all challenges are working start algorithm!!!

 ---
 ## Create crud view to challenges